gaoshanghui/static-site-boilerplate/README.md

-# gulp boilerplate
+# static site boilerplate
-A development environment bases on the [gulpjs](https://gulpjs.com/).
+A static site boilerplate bases on the [gulpjs](https://gulpjs.com/).